defsteph/EPiFocalPoint/README.md

 ##How it works
-The coordinates of the focal point are stored as a ```ImageResizer.Plugins.EPiServerFocalPoint.SpecializedProperties.FocalPoint``` property on the image.
+The coordinates of the focal point are stored as a ```ImageResizer.Plugins.EPiFocalPoint.SpecializedProperties.FocalPoint``` property on the image.
 The image dimensions are also stored in the properties ```OriginalWidth``` and ```OriginalHeight``` whenever the image is saved.

 When the image is requested, the ```crop``` parameter is added "under the hood", and then ImageResizing does its thing.